akridata-ai/akride-examples/README.md

 ## Documentation

 For detailed documentation on how to use the akride client and its capabilities, please refer to the [official AkriData documentation](https://akridata-akride.readthedocs-hosted.com/en/latest/).
+For more information about Akridata's Data Explorer and other Akridata products, please refer to the [official product documentation](https://docs.akridata.ai/docs).

 ## Contributing